Aluminum Cups

 Computers and Electronics

-Recycle unwanted computer equipment and peripherals at city service departments throughout the year.
+Residents can recycle unwanted computer equipment and peripherals at their city service department.
 Electronics can also be recycled through local e-waste companies and at some retail locations.
 Do not place in curbside recycling.
 Businesses should follow regulations.

 Concrete